aws/eks-charts/stable/aws-load-balancer-controller/README.md

 Chart release v1.2.0 and later enables high availability configuration by default.
 - The default number of replicas is 2.
 You can pass`--set replicaCount=1` flag during chart installation to disable this.
 Due to leader election, only one controller will actively reconcile resources.
 - The default priority class for the controller pods is `system-cluster-critical`
-- Soft pod anti-affinity is enabled for controller pods with `topologyKey: kubernetes.io/hostname`
+- Soft pod anti-affinity is enabled for controller pods with `topologyKey: kubernetes.io/hostname` if custom affinity is not configured
 - Pod disruption budget (PDB) has not been set by default.
 If you plan on running at least 2 controller pods, you can pass `--set podDisruptionBudget.maxUnavailable=1` flag during chart installation

 ## Configuration